micromdm/scep/README.md

 To obtain a certificate through Network Device Enrollment Service (NDES), set `-server-url` to a server that provides NDES.
 This most likely uses the `/certsrv/mscep` path.
 You will need to add the `-ca-fingerprint` client argument during this request to specify which CA to use.

+If you're not sure which SHA-256 hash (for a specific CA) to use, you can use the `-debug` flag to print them out for the CAs returned from the SCEP server.

 ## Docker